zackarydev/typescript-render-engine/README.md

     * `x` the new x position of the layer.
     * `y` the new y position of the layer.

+### Class: DynamicLayer
+Will update and render all entities in the layer when a new frame becomes available

+### Class: StaticLayer
+Will render all entities in the layer when told via the `allowRenderOnNextFrame` function.

+###### Methods
+* `allowRenderOnNextFrame()` When the next frame becomes available, the render function will be called.

+### Class: DeferredLayer

+Once the `deferredTime` (in MS) has been reached, the next frame will update and render.
+After another `deferredTime` the layer will update and rerender.

+###### Methods
+* `constructor(deferredTime: number, layerIndex: LayerIndex, initialWidth?: number, initialHeight?: number, initialX: number = 0, initialY: number = 0,)` Creates a deferred rendering layer.

 ### Types

 * `RenderLayerFunction` Function signature of a layer's render function.